 In this article, we guide you in a step-by-step tutorial to use OpenCV and Streamlit to detect pathologies in ultrasound images.
 Within an interactive Streamlit application that takes the image and mask generated from a model as input and gives us the bounded box, mask outline, and heatmap.
 With all code functions needed.

-Detecting Pathologies in Ultrasound Images
+Detecting Pathologies in Ultrasound Images using OpenCV and Streamlit

 We have participated in Detecting Pathologies Through Computer Vision in Ultrasound Omdena challenge to build an Ultrasound solution that can detect the type and location of different pathologies.
 The solution works with 2D images and also can process a video stream.